kurapica/PLoop/README.md

 * Set - optional, the highest priority, if the value is string, the object method with the name same to the value will be used, if the value is a function, the function will be used as the write accessor, can be used to write the property.

 * Type - optional, just like define member types in the struct, if set, when write the property, the value would be validated by the type settings.

+* Default - optional, used as the default value if no value existed.

 So, re-define the **Person** class with the property :